Contact With Birth Parents After Adoption

 Support After Adoption

-Finally, we also encourage pregnant women concerned about contact with the adoptive parents after adoption to talk with their coordinator.
+We also encourage pregnant women concerned about contact with the adoptive parents after adoption to talk with their coordinator.
 If the expectant mom is hesitant to speak up, her coordinator will help her voice her desires and work with all parties on a written contact plan.

 Expectant moms can also speak with a counselor and receive peer support regularly as often as they wish.
 Or she can choose to check in with the therapist occasionally or only when she needs support.